Shamim's Cube

 How does it work?

 If you draft the original card AND draft a voucher card, you can trade in the voucher post-draft for a 2nd copy of that card.
-This can only be done once per card; no double-dipping with multiple vouchers on a card.
+This can only be done once per card; no double-dipping with multiple vouchers on a single card.
 For example if you drafted Collected Company and a voucher card, you would receive a 2nd copy of Collected Company when you turn in the voucher.
 Drafted a 2nd voucher?
 Doesn't get you a 3rd copy of Coco; you'd need another voucher-eligible draft pick to cash in.
-Vouchers work one-to-one with any of the listed cards on the voucher provided that you have the actual card in your draft pool.
+Vouchers work one-to-one with any of the listed cards on the voucher provided that you have the card in your draft pool.

 Squadron Lands